Metabolic Monitoring for Children and Adolescents on Antipsychotics (APM)

 - Documentation in the medical record must include a note indicating the date when all lab tests listed above were performed

-- The American Academy of Child and Adolescent Psychiatry (AACAP) recommends metabolic monitoring for children and adolescents on antipsychotic medications.
+- Monitor glucose and cholesterol levels for children and adolescents on antipsychotic medications as The American Academy of Child and Adolescent Psychiatry (AACCAP) recommends metabolic monitoring

 - Educate the parent/guardian about appropriate health screenings for certain medication therapies.

 - Coordinate care with the Primary Care Physician (PCP), patient’s behavioral health specialists and other providers

 NCQA HEDIS Population Definition for This Measure: